Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN): Patch-Based Regression Convolutional Network

 \subsection{Data}

 The blurred COCO dataset previously described in~\cite{varela2023_uniform,Regression_Blur_github} is used to test robustness of the network to patch size (Section~\ref{sec:patch_size}).
 To test the network in cases where the patch overlaps regions of different blur characteristics (Section~\ref{sec:overlap}), a new non-uniformly blurred dataset is created, again using the COCO dataset~\cite{lin2014microsoft}.
 Here, we consider four cases of nonuniform blur, also illustrated in Fig.~\ref{fig:nonuniform}.
 Fig.~\ref{fig:nonuniform}(b) illustrates the case where length is varied horizontally, i.e., $\phi=0$, with the length changing from $r=5$ in the left half of the image to $r=15$ in the right; we subsequently refer to images blurred with this blur field as \textit{Length Horizontal}.
 Fig.~\ref{fig:nonuniform}(c) illustrates the case where length is varied vertically, i.e., $\phi=90$, with the length changing from $r=5$ in the top half to $r=15$ in the bottom (\textit{Length Vertical}).
 Fig.~\ref{fig:nonuniform}(d) illustrates the case where angle is varied horizontally, with length $r=15$ and the angle changing from $\phi=-45$ in the left half to $\phi=45$ in the right (\textit{Angle Horizontal}).
 Fig.~\ref{fig:nonuniform}(e) illustrates the case where angle is varied vertically, with length $r=15$ and the angle changing from $\phi=-45$ in the top half to $\phi=45$ in the bottom (\textit{Angle Vertical}).
-These non-uniformly blurred images allow us to study the effects of prediction of blur characteristics as image patches overlap with different blur characteristics (Section~\ref{sec:overlap}).
+These non-uniformly blurred images allow us to study the effects of prediction of blur characteristics as image patches overlap with different blur characteristics (Section~\ref{sec:overlap}), a critical consideration since the network is trained only on uniformly blurred images.